rust-embedded/rust-raspberrypi-OS-tutorials/00_crosscompiler/README.md

  - aarch64-elf-objdump - utility to disassemble executables (for debugging)
  - aarch64-elf-readelf - an useful utility to dump sections and segments in executables (for debugging)

-If you have all of the above five executables and you can also run them without error messages, congrats!
+If you have all of the above six executables and you can also run them without error messages, congrats!
 You have all the tools needed for this tutorial series.